Middlesex celebrates entrepreneurship, as university is ranked top in Outer London for start-ups

 MDX alumni include first series of The Apprentice winner and now aide to Lord Sugar on the show, Tim Campbell; the co-creator of the original viral Dubai Chocolate, FIX Dessert Chocolatier’s Sarah Hamouda; and Kentish Town-based cult menswear label founder, Martine Rose.

-This week, a full programme of events, including a lightning fast business pitch competition, and a drop-in with one stop shop support service Grow London Local marks Global Entrepreneurship Week at MDX.
+A full programme of events, including a lightning fast business pitch competition, and a drop-in with one stop shop support service Grow London Local marked Global Entrepreneurship Week at MDX.

-Gamified business ideas and development App ZIYX and business planning platform YourFinancialModel.com will be visiting MDX this week to speak to interested students.
-View the full Global Entrepreneurship Week programme.
+Over the course of the week, gamified business ideas and development App ZIYX and business planning platform YourFinancialModel.com visited MDX to speak to students.

 Other entrepreneurship activities during the university year include the What’s Your Big Idea? competition for early stage businesses and business ideas, open to both MDX students and Barnet residents with first and runners’ up prizes in each category.